Command Line Overview

 11) When would you use the man -k command?

-12) Are there any differences between man and info pages?
+12) Are there differences between the man and info pages?